 Evidently, the law is undergoing changes to protect those who publicly call out those involved in illegal activities.
 However, it is obvious that even with protection from the law, the life of a whistleblower will not be the same afterward.
 There are advantages and disadvantages that come with whistleblowing.

 Whistleblowers in the US are protected, thanks to the whistleblower protection program.
 Employees who notice illegal practices in their organization are protected from any kind of retaliatory acts from their employers or colleagues.
-Retaliatory acts may include demotion, dismissal, reduction of man-hours or denial of employee benefits.
-Any company that is in violation of this protection law faces suspension, fines or even a civil lawsuit.
+Retaliatory acts may include demotion, dismissal, reduction of hours, or denial of employee benefits.
+Any company that is in violation of the whistleblower protection laws faces suspension, fines, or even a civil lawsuit.

-Whistleblowing policies are not a solve-all remedy to issues faced by whistleblowers.
-However, creating such policies is the first step in a long and arduous journey.
+Whistleblowing policies are not a complete remedy to issues faced by whistleblowers.
+However, creating such policies is an important step.
 The policies must be communicated to employers and employees in a transparent manner.
-Employees must also be trained in ethics so that they become familiar with ethical issues and dilemmas that are unique to each organization.
+Employees must also be trained in ethics so that they become familiar with ethical issues that are unique to each organization.